-The Audit Committee has (i) reviewed and discussed our consolidated audited financial statements for fiscal year ended December 31, 2021 with our management; (ii) discussed with Moss Adams LLP, our independent registered public accounting firm, all matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC; and (iii) received the written disclosures and the letter from Moss Adams LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding Moss Adams LLP's communications with the Audit Committee concerning independence, and discussed with Moss Adams LLP its independence.
-Based on the foregoing review and discussions, the Audit Committee recommended to the Board that our consolidated audited financial statements for the year ended December 31, 2021 be included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+The Audit Committee has (i) reviewed and discussed our consolidated audited financial statements for fiscal year ended December 31, 2023 with our management; (ii) discussed with Moss Adams LLP, our independent registered public accounting firm, all matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC; and (iii) received the written disclosures and the letter from Moss Adams LLP required by applicable requirements of the Public Company Accounting Oversight Board and the SEC; and (iii) received the written disclosures and the letter from Moss Adams LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding Moss Adams LLP's communications with the Audit Committee concerning independence, and discussed with Moss Adams LLP its independence.
+Based on the foregoing review and discussions, the Audit Committee recommended to the Board that our consolidated audited financial statements for the year ended December 31, 2023 be included in our Annual Report on Form 10-K for the year ended December 31, 2023.